 Gloucester County DUI and DWI Charges

-In New Jersey, you are considered legally intoxicated if your blood alcohol level (“BAC”) is 0.08% or greater.
-For minor drivers under the age of 21, you are considered legally intoxicated if your BAC is 0.01% or greater.
+In New Jersey, you are legally intoxicated if your blood alcohol level (“BAC”) is 0.08% or greater.
+For minor drivers under the age of 21, you are legally intoxicated if your BAC is 0.01% or greater.

 Consequences of a Gloucester County DUI or DWI Conviction in New Jersey